 That's when I was asked by my dear friends at Candlewick Press to do this book and I saw the universe wink in the way that it sometimes does.
 At last, here was a chance to do something constructive and bring my own personal experiences to bear in a way I knew how.
-With Patrick and Jessica’s text, I would draw a picture book for young readers to help demystify what it means to be a person with disabilities, explain what it’s like to live and work with a Service Dog, and show that no matter what happens, there’s always some light at the end of the tunnel, somewhere.
+With Patrick and Jessica’s text, I would draw a picture book for young readers to show what its like to live with traumatic experience.
+To help demystify what it means be a person with disabilities, explain what it’s like to live and work with a Service Dog, and show that no matter what happens, there’s always some light at the end of the tunnel, somewhere.

 Truly, these experiences have taught me in so many ways—big and small, seen and unseen—I am one lucky person.

 Rescue & Jessica is proudly published by Candlewick Press in Somerville, Massachusetts.
 A portion of the proceeds from the sale of Rescue & Jessica will benefit NEADS, National Education for Assistance Dog Services, a non-profit organization that was established in 1976 and based in Princeton, Massachusetts.
 Their Service Dogs become an extension of their handlers and bring freedom, physical autonomy and relief from social isolation to their human partners who are deaf or have a disability.